You’re going to Bulgaria, and you intend to spend 3 days in Sofia?

 English is widely spoken in Sofia.
 Every school has a mandatory English class, so most of the Bulgarians learn English to a manageable level.
 That’s just the younger people, though.
 The older generation grew up in communist times, so you better try Russian with them.

 The internet in Sofia is one of the best in the world!
 No joke, due to its location (crossroads between Asia and Europe) Bulgaria has a lot of internet infrastructure passing through so you can expect a reliable and fast wi-fi almost everywhere.

 Sofia Itinerary Map

-That’s all from me, i hope tou have amazing 3 days in Sofia
+That’s all from me, I hope your 3 days in Sofia are amazing.